albayaty/grover_controlled_diffuser/README.md

 ## Reference

-In case you are utilizing our Grover controlled-diffuser (*CU~s~*) in your research work, we would be thankful if you referred to it by citing our publication:
+In case you are utilizing our Grover controlled-diffuser (*CU<sub>s<sub>*) in your research work, we would be thankful if you referred to it by citing our publication:

 A. Al-Bayaty and M. Perkowski, "A concept of controlling Grover diffusion operator: A new approach to solve arbitrary Boolean-based problems," 2023, [Online].
 Available: https://doi.org/10.21203/rs.3.rs-2997276/v1